andrea-maiolo/simpleForm/README.md

 # simpleForm
-form project from freecodecamp see teh page at https://andrea-maiolo.github.io/simpleForm/
+form project from freecodecamp see the page at https://andrea-maiolo.github.io/simpleForm/